-•Alternative B has a feasibility timeline of medium with an overall score of 13.5.
-This alternative has a high ranking due to the high number of potential sites and planned region wide implementation for water quality compliance.
+•Alternative B, Infiltration for Hydrology falls on the feasibility timeline as near-term with an overall score of 13.
+This alternative has a high ranking due to the high number of potential sites and planned region-wide implementation for water quality compliance.
 Regional soil constraints reduce the volume that can be infiltrated to restore natural hydrology.
-However, bio-filtration techniques are used when soil permeability is lower and allows for grater retention and infiltration into these soils.
+However, bio-filtration techniques are used when soil permeability is lower and allow for greater retention and infiltration into these soils.
 This alternative would have a higher prioritization if the cost per volume were lower.
 However, these projects are often implemented to achieve water quality benefits and therefore the costs are "off-set" by the regulatory compliance achieved.
-Cost per volume can be further reduced and these projects ranked higher if the volume used is increased through diversion of dry weather flows into these bio-filtration systems for filtering and infiltration, where feasible.
-The higher feasibility timeline for treatment wetlands (Alternative E), which are also used for water quality benefit, is due to the increase volume and subsequent reduction in cost per volume when dry weather flows are added to the treatment and infiltration volumes.
-Alternative B projects generally have multiple benefits including restoring natural hydrology in receiving waters.
-These projects are strong candidates for grant funding that can reduce the implementation costs.
-Many of the regions planned green streets and multi-benefits projects are listed in the San Diego Region Stormwater Management Plan and are therefore eligible for Proposition Stormwater funding.
-Project sponsors are encouraged to enter their projects into the SWMP to be eligible for the next grant solicitation in early 2019.
+Cost per volume can be further reduced if the volume can be increased through diversion of dry weather flows into these bio-filtration systems for filtering and infiltration, where feasible.
+The higher scoring for treatment wetlands (Alternative E), which are also used for water quality benefits, is due to the increased volume and subsequent reduction in cost per volume when dry weather flows are added to the treatment and infiltration volumes.
+Alternative B projects generally have multiple benefits, including restoring natural hydrology in receiving waters.
+These projects are strong candidates for grant funding, which can reduce the implementation costs.
+Many of the regions planned green streets and multi-benefits projects are listed in the San Diego Region Stormwater Resource Plan and are therefore eligible for Proposition 1 Stormwater funding.
+Project sponsors are encouraged to enter their projects into the SWRP to be eligible for the next grant solicitation in early 2019.